 Elavon, U.S. Bank

-While that's not necessarily uncommon in the processing world, and while you may have a good experience, it's worth taking a longer look at this Elavon review and profile, notably the "CardFellow's experience" section.
-If you’re trying to decide if they're right for you, read on for information on Elavon’s rates and fees, security, reviews, and more.
+While that's not necessarily uncommon in the processing world, and while you may have a good experience, it's worth taking a longer look at this Elavon review, notably the "CardFellow's experience" section.
+If you’re trying to decide if they're right for you, read on for information on Elavon merchant services, including pricing, security, reviews, and more.

-Formerly called NOVA, Elavon was founded in Atlanta, Georgia in 1991.
+Formerly called NOVA, and sometimes written as Elavon Nova, Elavon was founded in Atlanta, Georgia in 1991.
 Elavon processes in multiple countries, including the US, Canada, Mexico, Brazil, Ireland, Germany, Norway, Poland, Spain, and the United Kingdom.
 Services are available to businesses of any size, ranging from small local business to multinational corporations, and customer service is available in multiple languages.
 Elavon is the processor for well-known brands like Cabela’s and Hard Rock Café.
 The company is also the #1 processor for airlines.